arjunarveti619/gmail-selenium-automation/Readme.md

 # Prerequisites:
 - ChromeDriver, JDK 8+
 - Gradle

-This Project sends an email to the same gmail-id with Body and Attachment and verifies the same The test will do
+This Project is built using selenium ,Java , Junit and gradle This Project sends an email to the same gmail-id with Body and Attachment and verifies the same.
+The test will do
 - Login to Gmail
 - Compose an email with unique subject, body, and attachment